Don’t be sheepish about being a germ-fighting champion for your new baby! Because, if you don't defend your baby…who will?

 Babies are like a fortress with few soldiers inside…infections are kept on their skin and the lining of their mouth and nose.
 And, breast milk gives babies a wonderful supply of infection-fighting white blood cells that literally coat the intestines (and even swim over to the lungs to vigilantly police against invasion).

-However, once the mean germs get inside a young baby’s body (especially in the first 4 moths of life), they can take over and cause illnesses that are very inconvenient–waking all night because of a stuffy nose or down right serious…even life threatening.
-It is this weakness of the immune system that makes it so important to give vaccines during the very vulnerable first months.
+However, once the mean germs get inside a young baby’s body (especially in the first 4 months of life), they can take over and cause illnesses that are very inconvenient—waking all night because of a stuffy nose—or downright serious…even life threatening.
+That's why it's so important to give babies vaccines during the very vulnerable first months.

-(Interestingly, once your baby reaches 4-6 months of age, her immune system is much stronger and some exposure to germs will actually help build his immune system.)
+(Interestingly, once your baby reaches 4-6 months of age, her immune system is much stronger, and some exposure to germs will actually help build her immune system.)